 I love, love, love easy recipes, but some look way too complicated to actually be achievable.
 I hope that you are not of that opinion with this dessert.
 Yes, it’s beautiful.
 Yes, there’s a long list of ingredients.
 Yes, it will take some time.
-However, it’s not difficult and the result of this beautiful Jewel Cake is sure to be a showstopper!
+However, it’s not difficult and the result is this beautiful Jewel Cake that is sure to be a showstopper!
 Each slice is special and unique, just like every guest at your party.
-This cake would be perfect for any Princess Party and can be personalized by changing the colors used in the cake, frosting, and jello.
+This cake would be perfect for a Princess Party and can be personalized by changing the colors used in the cake, frosting, and jello.

 This cake has been on my bucket list for a few years now.
 I was amazed when I saw it on Sprinkle Bakes and I wanted to make my own version of it.
 I loved her hot pink version with the primary colors of jello.
 There is just something about the colors that just put a smile on my face and make me happy.
 I wanted something a bit more pastel and tropical.